-Micron’s latest NVMe solid-state drive, the Crucial P5 Plus, first announced on August 3, 2021, is a formidable rival to the Samsung 980 PRO.
+Micron's latest PCIe 4.0 NVMe solid-state drive, the Crucial P5 Plus, is a formidable rival to the Samsung 980 PRO.
+It delivered excellent performance in my tests and long-term real-world usage, even with an older PCIe 3.0 motherboard.

-That, plus the friendly cost — $80, $140, and $310 for 500GB, 1TB, and 2TB, respectively — means this new NVMe SSD is a clear winner in the pricing contest.
+That, plus the current friendly street priceโ$43, $50, and $98 for 500GB, 1TB, and 2TB, respectively (add $10 for the heatsink version)โmeans the Crucial P5 Plus is a clear winner in the pricing contest.
 The two deliver about the same performance and have similar features.

-Dong’s note: I first published this post on August 4, 2021, when the SSD was launched as a new piece and upgraded to a full review on August 13, 2021, after thorough hands-on testing.
+Dong's note: I first published this post on August 4, 2021, when the SSD was launched as a new piece and upgraded to a full review on August 13, 2021, after thorough hands-on testing.
+On July 26, 2023, I updated it with information on the heatsink version.

 Micron Crucial P5 Plus: A Solid Next-Gen Solid State Drive

-Like most high-end NVMe SSDs, the P5 Plus takes the standard 2280 NVMe design — it’s 80mm long and 22mm wide.
+Like most high-end NVMe SSDs, the P5 Plus takes the standard 2280 NVMe designโit's 80mm long and 22mm wide.

 PCIe Gen | Commercially Available | Rate per lane (rounded) | x1 Speed | x2 Speed | x4 Speed | x8 Speed | x16 Speed |